© (c) Simon / Adobe Stock - stock.adobe.com

 Reichenau Island

 The Island of Reichenau in Lake Constance is one of the cultural highlights of the region and was declared a UNESCO World Heritage Site in 2000 together with the Monastery of Reichenau.
-As the largest of the three islands in Lake Constance, it offers a unique combination of history, nature, and traditional agriculture.
-In the early Middle Ages, the monastery developed into an important spiritual and cultural center of Europe, and its historic churches still shape the island’s landscape today.
-Visitors can explore a unique blend of historical landmarks and peaceful natural scenery.
-A scenic lakeside path leads to Hochwart, the highest point on the island, where visitors are rewarded with a magnificent panoramic view of Lake Constance and the surrounding Alpine landscape.
-Cyclists can enjoy peaceful rides through vegetable fields, vineyards, and orchards, which have defined the island’s agricultural character for centuries.
+As the largest of the three islands in Lake Constance, it offers a unique combination of history, nature and traditional agricultural methods.
+In the early Middle Ages, the monastery developed into an important spiritual and cultural centre in Europe, while its historic churches still shape the island’s landscape today.
+Here, visitors can explore a unique blend of historical landmarks and peaceful natural beauty.
+A scenic lakeside path leads to Hochwart, the highest point on the island where visitors are rewarded with a magnificent panoramic view of Lake Constance and the surrounding Alpine landscape.
+Cyclists can enjoy peaceful rides through vegetable fields, vineyards, and orchards, all of which have helped define the island’s agricultural character for centuries.

 MEERSBURG CASTLE